bot-app/trading/README.md

 ### Help / Discord

-For any questions not covered by the documentation or for further information about the bot, or to simply engage with like-minded individuals, we encourage you to join the Freqtrade [discord server](https://discord.gg/p7nuUNVfP7).
+For any questions not covered by the documentation or for further information about the bot, or to simply engage with like-minded individuals, we encourage you to join the Trading [discord server](https://discord.gg/p7nuUNVfP7).

 ### [Bugs / Issues](https://github.com/bot-app/trading/issues?q=is%3Aissue)